pooraniarvind/pooraniarvind.github.io/index.md

 ---
 <p align="justify">
 <font size="-1">Hey!<br>
 <p>Currently working as a Project Assistant at Video Analytics Lab, CDS Indian Institute of Science (IISc), Bangalore, India.
-At IISc, I work on projects for developing algorithm and logic for pedestrian detection for autonomous vehicles.
-Apart from constant assimilation of technical knowledge in deep learning, computer vision and their relevant programming tools, this opportunity has helped me to gain a lot of insight into the format of research itself. </p>
+At IISc, I work on projects for developing algorithm and logic for pedestrian detection for autonomous vehicles. </p>
+<p>Apart from constant assimilation of technical knowledge in deep learning, computer vision and their relevant programming tools, this opportunity has helped me to gain a lot of insight into the format of research itself. </p>

 <p><h3>Education</h3> </p>
 B.Tech. in Electronics and Communication Engineering from <a href="https://manipal.edu/mit/programs/program-list/btech/btech-electronics-and-communication-engineering.html"> Manipal Instistute of Technology (MIT), Manipal, India</a> (2015-2019).